-Robert L. LaFrankie regularly advises manufacturers, exporters, and importers in all aspects of international trade proceedings before various government agencies, courts, and international tribunals.
-He focuses on trade remedy proceedings, including antidumping and countervailing duty investigations and related enforcement issues arising under the U.S. customs laws.
-Mr. LaFrankie has successfully defended numerous clients located throughout Asia and the Americas that produce or import a diverse range of products, including steel, lumber, frozen and canned food products, motor vehicle parts and components, disposable lighters, plastics and resins, petrochemical and renewable fuels, anti-friction bearings, and other manufactured products.
-In addition to litigation counseling, Mr. LaFrankie engages in strategic trade remedy and customs planning activities for clients, particularly for companies with global sourcing, manufacturing, and export/import operations.
-He also advises companies with regard to export controls, including related audits of client facilities.
+Bob LaFrankie regularly advises manufacturers, exporters, and importers in all aspects of international trade and customs proceedings before various government agencies, courts, and international tribunals.
+He focuses on trade-related litigation and counseling, including trade remedy proceedings and U.S. Customs compliance and enforcement issues.
+Bob has successfully defended numerous clients located throughout Asia, Europe, and the Americas that produce or import a diverse range of products, including flat-rolled and specialty steel products and components, chemicals and plastics, frozen and canned food products, paper products, motor vehicle parts and components, specialty valves and valve systems, disposable lighters, petrochemical and renewable fuels, anti-friction bearings, and other manufactured products.
+In addition to litigation and compliance counseling, Bob engages in strategic trade remedy and customs planning activities for clients, particularly for companies with global sourcing, manufacturing, and export/import operations.
+He also advises companies with regard to NAFTA compliance issues and related audits of client facilities.

-Prior to attending law school, Mr. LaFrankie worked as a Legislative Assistant in the Economic Affairs section of the Embassy of the Republic of Korea in Washington, D.C.
+Prior to attending law school, Bob worked as a Legislative Assistant in the Economic Affairs section of the Embassy of the Republic of Korea in Washington, D.C.
 He also spent a year abroad teaching English and international trade law at the Guilin Institute for Electronics Technology in Guilin, China.